YottaDB/YDBDoc/ProgGuide/langfeat.rst

 Because routines that use indirection in some ways do not contain adequate information for easy reading, such routines tend to be more difficult to debug and maintain.

-To improve run-time performance, YottaDB/GT.M tends to move work from run-time to compile-time.
+To improve run-time performance, YottaDB tends to move work from run-time to compile-time.
 Indirection forces compiler actions to occur at run-time, which minimizes the benefits of compilation.

 M allows most forms of indirection to be recursive.
 However, in real applications, recursive indirection typically makes the code obscure and slow.